terefang/odd6rpg/lite/200-character.md

 ### Savant

 This occupation represents someone who has excelled in a specific field of study or knowledge.
 They have specialized skills in mathematics, science, art, or history.
 They also have access to specialized libraries or resources, and be able to provide valuable information or insights.

-### Merchant

-This occupation represents someone who is involved in trade and commerce.
-They have specialized skills in negotiation, accounting, or appraisal.
-They also have access to trade routes, business connections and financial resources.

 ### Criminal